MicrosoftDocs/visualstudio-docs/docs/ide/deploy-copilot-using-layouts.md

 ## Installing GitHub Copilot to Visual Studio instances

-Options available for deploying GitHub Copilot onto your users’ machines depends on how Visual Studio is currently installed on your users’ machines, options are elaborated on below.
+Options for deploying GitHub Copilot onto client machines depend on how Visual Studio is currently installed on these machines.

 ### Using the Visual Studio Installer